zenstruck/foundry/docs/index.rst

 .. tip::

-    If your tests `are not persisting <Without Persisting>`_ the objects they create, these test traits are not required.
+    If your tests :ref:`are not persisting <without-persisting>` the objects they create, these test traits are not required.

 By default, ``ResetDatabase`` resets the default configured connection's database and default configured object manager's